devNegative-asm/Fhidwfe-Language/readme.txt

 in		test whether a number is inside a range
 ?		multiplies its argument by int_size.
 This is faster than actually multiplying and is useful for creating list indicies.
-$		(technically a function, not an operator) runs its first argument as a function, passing its second argument as the only parameter to that function
+$		(technically a function, not an operator) runs its first argument as a function, passing its second argument as the only parameter to that function binop$  same as $, but for 2 argument functions

 Saved for future use:
 `		(unimplemented) Used to create format strings for printf-like behavior